jazzbom/Art-Of-Secrecy/README.md

 internet.

 ### How do I get set up? ###
-Import into Eclipse Luna and run any Java EE 6 compliant webserver and you are good to go!
+Import into Eclipse Luna and run on any Java EE 6 compliant webserver.